drnilsjensen/t2/README.md

 6) Finish by calling stop_test_environment.sh and sudo ./umount_ram.sh

+alternative 4) the script crawl_index_all_rr.sh is for mass crawling.

 ## Community

 This project is public but I'm not accepting code contributions yet.